jflam/tesla-hunter/README.md

 close to a good "sold" price that you would get.
 It would be kind of like having a Zillow "zestimate" price for any given Model 3, given its model year, mileage, and other computable features.

+## colophon

+It's worth noting that I wrote this entirely using the VS Code interactive window experience.
+I had no idea how to use this API and there was a *lot* of trial and error involved, which is a perfect scenario for using the interactive window feature.